This guide is intended for maintainers and developers of InvenioRDM itself.

-- Persist our business objects on data storage in an reliable and performant way.
+- Persist our business objects on data storage in a reliable and performant way.

 Tip: Messy service layer?

-If you service layer code looks messy, likely you need to work on your data access layer.
+If your service layer code looks messy, you may need to work on your data access layer.

 A typical example is the service layer doing data-wrangling with